pendoagnes222/Digital-Art/README.md

-# Digital Art Studio - Creative Canvas
+# Digital Art - Creative Canvas

-Welcome to the Digital Art Studio – a cutting-edge app designed to unleash your creativity and transform your artistic visions into digital masterpieces.
+Welcome to the Digital Art – a cutting-edge app designed to unleash your creativity and transform your artistic visions into digital masterpieces.
 Whether you're a seasoned artist or just starting your creative journey, our app provides an intuitive and feature-rich platform for crafting stunning digital art.

 ## Key Features